Amallyn/torcrawler/README.md

 # Life cycle

-- Roadmap: Middleware and backend
-- No Frontera integration for now

 - Main Flux Diagram added - discovered db_replace_into missing from the code 🙏
 https://github.com/M0t13y/torcrawler/blob/master/flux.jpeg
 - Most classes and files are documented.
 Life cycles can also be found in each class __doc__, __usage__ and main()